Terms and Conditions

 If your case becomes complex additional charges may be payable for preparing documents for use in Court from £60 to £180 in most cases.
 If you require us to appoint a senior lawyer to prepare documents the cost may be higher £500 to £1000.

-The firm does not operate legal aid or deal with cases under legal expenses insurance or trade unions.
+The firm does not operate legal aid or deal with cases under legal expenses insurance or those involving trade unions.
 Other providers may provide such assistance however for reasonable fixed fees you will be represented by one of the very few, if not the only firm in the Country dealing in drink driving related cases and nothing else.
 This will substantially increase your chances of avoiding a driving ban and criminal record.

 Information about the firm